sampsyo/tinygl/README.md

 It's a cleaned-up version of [`nothing.c`][nothing.c] from Akihiko Fujii's [`glfw_samples`][glfw_samples] repository.
 The license is MIT.

 The Makefile may need adaptation for your platform (I set it up for OS X).
-You will need OpenGL and [GLFW 3.x][glfw].
+You will need OpenGL 4.1 (or later) and [GLFW 3.x][glfw].
 Then:

     $ make
     $ ./tinygl